jwodder/pypi-simple/README.rst

    specified by setting the ``auth`` parameter to either a ``(username, password)`` pair or `another authentication object accepted by requests
    <http://docs.python-requests.org/en/master/user/authentication/>`_.

+   If more complicated session configuration is desired (e.g., setting up caching), the user must create & configure a ``requests.Session`` object appropriately and pass it to the constructor as the ``session`` parameter.

 ``client.get_projects()``
    Returns a generator of names of projects available in the repository.